Jean Giraud: Movie adaptations

 "The Lost Dutchman's Mine" story cycle of the Blueberry series was adapted for the screen in 2004, by Jan Kounen, as Blueberry: L'expérience secrète.
-Three prior attempts to bring Blueberry to the silver screen had fallen through two decades earlier; in 1986 Charlier disclosed how American actor Martin Kove had actually already been signed to play the titular role - with whom Kove shared a remarkable resemblance at the time - for the first two early-1980s attempts, which were both based on the "Confederate Gold" cycle.
-It was Kove who introduced the two Blueberry creators to would-be American film producers on both occasions.
+Three prior attempts to bring Blueberry to the silver screen had fallen through two decades earlier; in 1986 Charlier disclosed how American actor Martin Kove had actually already been signed to play the titular role for the first two early-1980s attempts.
 The first attempt failed because American producers intended a complete script rewrite turning Blueberry into a completely unrecognizable standard western.
-The second attempt suffered even worse as its American producer, "inspired" by the success of the 1981 movie Raiders of the Lost Ark, wanted to turn the project into a Raiders 2.0, set in the Yucatán peninsula, complete with Aztec warriors and pyramids and featuring a daring escape in a zeppelin-type airship.
-Helped by his background in law, an aghast Charlier instructed Giraud to sabotage the project as much as possible and the Blueberry creators eventually managed to buy back the rights for US$30,000.
-Already mentioned by Charlier in his 1986 interview, Kove had even traveled to Europe to shoot some test-footage scenes from the comic series in this role in order to entice potential investors, and that some of it was still in his possession as it turned out decades later.
-Convinced that the project was a viable one, Kove has also revealed in 2014 that he, together with the two Blueberry creators, tried to save it by putting up his own money as well when the project was falling apart due to arguments about funding among European/American would-be producers - to no avail however, which was a slightly different version of events as had been related by Charlier.
-The third (and last) attempt concerned a European only endeavor, which had at one point actually involved Sergio Leone, according to Charlier, and was actually conceived as a television movie series and slated to be produced by the Swiss/French/Belgian production/distribution company Technisonor, more faithfully adhering - than the later 2004 film adaptation - to the main comic series and intended to span the "Iron Horse" through the "Rehabilitation" story cycles.
+The second attempt suffered even worse as its American producer wanted to do a film inspired by Raiders of the Lost Ark (the box office success of 1981).
+The Blueberry creators eventually managed to buy back the rights.
+The third attempt concerned a European only endeavor, which had at one point actually involved Sergio Leone, according to Charlier, and was actually conceived as a television movie series, more faithfully adhering to the main comic series.
 That 1983 attempt petered out without so much as a whimper, most likely due to lack of interest on the part of European investors.